top of page

 Anne Clair Goodman

 Ms. Goodman joined the Faculty at WSP in 2000 as a class teacher.
-Having attended Washington Waldorf School from 1st–12th Grades, she is firmly committed to the mission of Waldorf education and loves to watch her students discover the world, as well as working collaboratively with colleagues and parents to support the students of our school.
-When not at school, Ms. Goodman is active in her synagogue, serves on the Leadership Council of AWSNA, and loves hiking, the arts, and going on adventures of all sorts in Western Pennsylvania and beyond!
+Having attended Washington Waldorf School from 1st–12th grade, she is firmly committed to the mission of Waldorf education and loves to watch her students discover the world, as well as working collaboratively with colleagues and parents to support the students of our school.
+When not at school, Ms. Goodman is active in her synagogue, loves hiking, the arts, and going on adventures of all sorts in Western Pennsylvania and beyond with her child, Solomon!

 Education